 Ji Fa founded the new dynasty and was proclaimed Zhou Wuwang 周武王.
 The new center of administration of the Zhou state was in the Wei valley at Hao (鎬) near modern day Xi'an and divided into three divisions Bei, Yong and Wei.
-He appointed his father-in-law, Jiang Ziya ➚ who proved a wise prime minister.
 He soon bestowed honors on his father as ‘King Wen’ (a very Confucian thing to do).

 Like his father the title ‘King Wu’ is an honorific title which means ‘military might’.
 Together Wen and Wu represent the two instruments of government ‘culture’ and ‘military supremacy’.
 You treat your educated friends and neighbors with culture, while barbarian enemies are treated with military force.

 Ji Fa (King Wu) died young, only four years after the founding of the new dynasty.
 His son Ji Cheng was five years old and so Wu's brother, Jī Dàn姬旦 the Duke of Zhou (r.
 1043-1035 BCE) (Wen's fourth son), took control as regent.